Samsung/ONE-vscode/docs/Tutorial.md

 1. A single Ubuntu machine (to run vscode and ONE toolchains)
 2. A Windows machine (to run vscode) and a Ubuntu machine (to run ONE toolchains), connected with SSH extension

 A Ubuntu machine is mandatory because [ONE](https://github.com/Samsung/ONE) is officially released on Ubuntu.
 If your development environment is vscode on Windows, you need additional Ubuntu machine to run ONE toolchain.
-In additon, you need to [install SSH extension in vscode](https://code.visualstudio.com/docs/remote/ssh-tutorial).
+In addition, you need to [install SSH extension in vscode](https://code.visualstudio.com/docs/remote/ssh-tutorial).

 ### Install ONE-vscode extension